NikitaKolpinskiy/rsschool-cv/cv.md

 **Name:** Nikita<br/>
 **Last Name:** Kolpinskiy<br/>
 **Contacts:** *phone:* +375(29) 101-66-41, *e-mail:* nikitakolpinski@mail.ru<br/>
 **About me:**  Hello!
 I’m 21 y.o and I want to stay a professional front-end developer.
 When I found the world of programming for myself, not a day goes by without learning something new.
 First of all, I want to prove to myself that I can do it, even without higher education in programming.
 Every time I solve a problem, I rejoice like a little child.
-I see the goal – don't see any barriers.
+I see the goal – don't see any barriers.<br/>
 **Skills:** HTML5, CSS3, GIT, JavaScript, Bootstrap<br/>
-**Code examples:** Solving kata at the [codewards](https://www.codewars.com/kata/52597aa56021e91c93000cb0).
+**Code examples:** Solving kata at the [codewards](https://www.codewars.com/kata/52597aa56021e91c93000cb0).<br/>
 *Solution*:
 ```javascript
 var moveZeros = function (arr) {